usgs-makerspace/wbeep-processing/README.md

 1. Login to Yeti, `ssh user@yeti.cr.usgs.gov`
 1. Start a new interactive session using, `sinteractive -A iidd -p normal -n 1 -t 00:30:00`
 1. Load the module to subset and save NetCDF files with `module load tools/nco-4.7.8-gnu`.
 1. Identify which day you would like to use.
-For this example, I am using `1992-12-06`.
+For this example, I am using `2018-05-06`.
 1. Figure out the appropriate NetCDF time index based on your chosen date: Start an R session by typing `R` and hitting enter.
 Then run the following code (it shouldn't matter which NetCDF file you use to figure this out).
 Take the resulting number and use it in to the `ncks` command in the next step.
-For `1992-12-06`, this value was `4449`.
+For `2018-05-06`, this value was `13731`.
 End the R session by running `q()`.

     ```
+    library(ncdf4)
     nc <- nc_open("historical_soil_moist_tot_out.nc")
     time_att <- ncdf4::ncatt_get(nc, "time")
     time_start <- as.Date(gsub("days since ", "", time_att$units))
-    as.numeric(day - time_start)
+    as.numeric(as.Date("2018-05-06") - time_start)
     ```

 1. Create the subsets by running the code below with your chosen day and the corresponding NetCDF index substituted where appropriate.
-For this example, the day is `1992-12-06` and the corresponding NetCDF time index is `4449`.
+For this example, the day is `2018-05-06` and the corresponding NetCDF time index is `4449`.

     ```
+    vars='dprst_stor_hru soil_moist_tot hru_intcpstor pkwater_equiv hru_impervstor gwres_stor'
-    for f in historical*; do
+    for v in $vars; do
-        out_f=1992-12-06_$f
+        f='historical_'$v'_out.nc'
+        out_f='2018-05-06_'$v'.nc'
-        ncks -d time,4449 $f $out_f
+        ncks -d time,13731 $f $out_f
     done
     ```